 - Proved and tested on asymptomatic patients

 - Do not require a laboratory to process the test

 - Require minimal training to operate

-*Full validation & clinical data available on request
+*Full validation and clinical data available on request

 How to carry out the Lateral Flow test

 It is widely recognized that lateral flow testing is a crucial factor in driving down the spread of COVID-19.
 Fundamentally, the key advantage lies in the rapid result that assists to find positive cases, helping to intercept and reduce any further infections.
 A number of tests have been put forward to be tested by Public Health England and the University of Oxford and whilst PCR tests will always be considered the gold-standard for COVID-19 testing, the simplicity and speed associated with lateral flow testing is ultimately what we need to rely on to continue breaking the chains of infection transmission.

 Here at Santé we have a number of trained lateral flow specialists on hand to help with any questions or documentation requirements you may have about the Santé Lateral Flow test.
 Contact email@example.com